d3christ/spanwiki/wiki/manual/posters.md

 Design:

-1. Make your poster as easy to read as possible
+1. Make your poster as easy to read as possible by minimizing the amount of text
+2. Consider indicating what part of a figure the viewer should be focusing on (such as clearly marking the ROI with a red circle)

 Submission: